ddecarle/eeb462-2024/Lab3_MaximumLikelihood.md

 **NOTE:** Newick is simply a particular file format for phylogenetic trees.
 Trees can be easily converted to Newick using FigTree: Simply open your tree in FigTree, select “File > Export trees…” and select “Newick” from the drop-down menu.
 You can also use this feature to convert your trees to other formats, such as NEXUS.

 Conveniently, IQ-TREE outputs all topologies in Newick format.
 Trees resulting from TNT analyses, however, need to be converted.
-I’ve already done this for you, so the “topologyTest” folder should already contain two trees in Newick format: `MPconsensus.new”`and `MPconstrain.new`.
+I’ve already done this for you, so the `topologyTest` folder should already contain two trees in Newick format: `MPconsensus.new”`and `MPconstrain.new`.

 1. Copy `16s-enam-18s-coi-fuse.nex`, `nucPartition.nex.contree`, and `nucPartition.nex.best_scheme.nex` from the "allNuc" folder into "LabThree/topologyTest"